 - Radford, Marie L., and Lynn Silipigni Connaway.
 2013.
 "Not Dead Yet: A Longitudinal Study of Query Type and Ready Reference Accurancy in Live Chat and IM Reference."
 Presented at the 2013 ALISE Annual Conference, 22-25 January 2013, Seattle, Washington (USA).

 Download the presentation (.pptx: 3.7MB/38 slides).

 View on SlideShare.

 - Radford, Marie L., Lynn Silipigni Connaway, and Chirag Shah.
 2012.
 "Convergence and Synergy: Social Q&A Meets Virtual Reference Services."
-Presented at the 75th Annual Meeting of the American Society for Information Science and Technology, October 26-31, 2012, Baltimore, Maryland (USA).
+Presented at the American Society for Information Science and Technology 75th Annual Meeting, October 26-31, 2012, Baltimore, Maryland (USA).

 Download the presentation (.pptx: 5.3MB/22 slides).